Breese-Wilde Model 5: Serial Number 1

 Irving donated his radio to William Portwood Erwin, who was piloting the competing Dallas Spirit to look for downed racers.
 Erwin and his navigator, Alvin Eichwaldt, perished in the rescue attempt as well.
 Irving escaped uninjured, exiting the ill-fated air race that claimed ten others' lives.

 In November 1927, the aircraft was wrecked in the Mojave desert, ripping off both wings; it was then sold to Irving for $10.00.
 It was rebuilt by the Breese Aircraft Company to a cabin style with a new fuselage, wing, wheels and a new propeller.
-Aircraft Industries Inc. then lengthened the aircraft 8" and added new wings five feet longer.
-The new plane was re-registered as the seven place Irving Cabin Monoplane, which Irving named "Redwing", with the intent of using it as a commercial aerial broadcasting station.
+Aircraft Industries Inc. then lengthened the aircraft 8 inches and added new wings five feet longer.
+The new plane was re-registered as the seven-place Irving Cabin Monoplane, which Irving named "Redwing", with the intent of using it as a commercial aerial broadcasting station.
 A radio license was issued to Flying Broadcasters (Inc.) in late 1927, initially with the sequentially assigned call letters of "KHAC", although a short time later the call letters were changed to "KFBI".
 In late March 1928 the station made its debut broadcast, transmitting on 1470 kHz on the AM band at 7,200 feet (2,200 meters) over Hayward.
 However, a few weeks later the Federal Radio Commission announced that, effective July 1, it would no longer license portable broadcasting stations, and KFBI, along with the other (earthbound) portables, was included in the list of stations to be eliminated.

 In June 1929, the aircraft was sold again to the Pacific Finance Corporation for $2000 with 550 flight hours logged.
 The aircraft was dismantled in December 1932.

 Serial Number 3

 Aloha, serial number 3 (serial number 5 after modifications), was painted a bright yellow with red lettering across the side.
 It was purchased and piloted by Martin Jensen, with P.Schluter, a marine navigator responding to an ad for the position.
 The Aloha placed second in the Dole race, finishing behind "Woolaroc" winning a $10,000 prize.
 After the record flight, the extra fuel tanks were removed, four seats were added, and it flew around the Hawaiian islands as a Breese "Air Express" for Hawaiian Air Tours.
 In May 1928 the aircraft was sold for $6000 for a six month private tour of the United States.
 In November 1929 it was converted again to a five place aircraft with a Wright J-6 engine in New York.
-In October of that year it was placed into service as a aerial photography aircraft for the New York Daily News.
+In October of that year it was placed into service as an aerial photography aircraft for the New York Daily News.
 In March 1932, the aircraft was grounded after bending a propeller.
 In 1933 it was destroyed in a hangar fire in Garden City, New York.